Press Reviews & Testamonials

 “Meet the dream team who turned world class home theater into reality.
 The name is apt because innovation is what they offer.”

-“There are a handful of companies, although ever increasing, that can design a world class theater.
-Innovative Theatres is amoung that elite group”.
+“There are a handful of companies that can design a world class theater.
+Innovative Theatres is amongst that elite group”.

 The Robb Report

 Fans pump up the home theaters with soda stands, shaking seats; Gold-leaf Decor for $500,000

 For people with home theaters, this Sunday’s Super Bowl game is a perfect opportunity to show off.
 Mike McCall is looking forward to hosting a party for his friends.
 His guests will lounge in stadium-style seats, grab their snacks from a theater concession stand, and view a record message with dancing candy bars asking for a cellular phone to be turned off.
 “We went over the edge,” says the Helena Ohio Resident

 With all the attention on the home theater, some homeowners naturally are trying to upgrade the decor, too, with touches such as velour ropes and lighted marquees.
 In West Hollywood, Calif., Innovative Theatres has been designing and fabricating theatres for the most discerning for some time.

 INSTALLATION AND INTERIOR DESIGN BY INNOVATIVE THEATRES